 Even adding little details such as a user’s name can make all the difference and create a more interpersonal conversation between your brand and user.
 Expect even more websites to incorporate personalised content when we venture into 2022!

 Gradients are nothing new.
-A trend that has evolved over time, the use of gradients have become popular once more after Instagram integrated a gradient in their new logo back in 2016.
+A web design trend that has evolved over time, the use of gradients have become popular once more after Instagram integrated a gradient in their new logo back in 2016.
 Since then, gradients have become increasingly popular in web design, and increased browser support for CSS gradients has helped designers to embrace this trend.
 Using a gradient can really help to set the mood of a website.

 By creating depth, subtly adding texture to illustrations, or create a striking background, gradients are continuing to evolve.
 By doing away with the plain and simple colours, gradients will help add extra depth and character to a website.
 Call-to-action buttons can also have a striking effect when using a gradient.
 It is no surprise that we are likely to see more and more websites incorporate gradients into their design.